yusufsur/systemverilog-microarchitecture-challenge-for-ai-2/README.md

 code, since a lot of code in electronic companies is not sufficiently documented.

-The SystemVerilog Microarchitecture Challenge for AI No.1 is based on the [SystemVerilog Homework](https://github.com/verilog-meetup/systemverilog-homework) project by [Verilog Meetup](https://verilog-meetup.com/).
+The SystemVerilog Microarchitecture Challenge for AI No.2 is based on the [SystemVerilog Homework](https://github.com/verilog-meetup/systemverilog-homework) project by [Verilog Meetup](https://verilog-meetup.com/).
 It also uses the source code of an open-source [Wally CPU](https://github.com/openhwgroup/cvw).

+This challenge is a sequel to the [SystemVerilog Microarchitecture Challenge for AI No.1](https://github.com/verilog-meetup/systemverilog-microarchitecture-challenge-for-ai-1) which was challenging to ChatGPT 4 but became less challenging when ChatGPT 5 appeared.

 ## 1. The Prompt

 Finish the code of a pipelined block in the file challenge.sv.
-The block computes a formula "a ** 5 + 0.3 * b + c".
+The block computes a formula "a ** 5 + 0.3 * b - c".
+Ready/valid handshakes for the arguments and the result follow the same rules as ready/valid in AXI Stream.
 You are not allowed to implement your own submodules or functions for the addition, subtraction, multiplication, division, comparison or getting the square root of floating-point numbers.
 For such operations you can only use the modules from the arithmetic_block_wrappers directory.
 You are not allowed to change any other files except challenge.sv.
 You can check the results by running the script "simulate".
 If the script outputs "FAIL" or does not output "PASS" from the code in the provided testbench.sv by running the provided script "simulate", your design is not working and is not an answer to the challenge.
 Your design must be able to accept a new set of the inputs (a, b and c) each clock cycle back-to-back and generate the computation results without any stalls and without requiring empty cycle gaps in the input.
 The solution code has to be synthesizable SystemVerilog RTL.
 A human should not help AI by tipping anything on latencies or handshakes of the submodules.
 The AI has to figure this out by itself by analyzing the code in the repository directories.
 Likewise a human should not instruct AI how to build a pipeline structure since it makes the exercise meaningless.

 ## 2. The Credits

 The list of people who contributed to the SystemVerilog Homework: